JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 ## What is covered

-In this tutorial we will show you how to work with windows using Compose for Desktop.
+In this tutorial, we will show you how to work with windows using Compose for Desktop.

-We represent window state in the shape suitable for Compose-style state manipulations and automatically mapping it into the operating system window state.
+We represent the window state in a shape suitable for Compose-style state manipulations and automatically map it to the operating system window state.

-So top level windows can be both conditionally created in other composable functions and their window manager state could be manipulated using state produced by `rememberWindowState()` function.
+Top-level windows can be conditionally created in other composable functions and their window manager state can also be manipulated using states produced by the `rememberWindowState()` function.

 ## Open and close windows

 The main function for creating windows is `Window`.
-This function should be used in Composable scope.
-The easiest way to create a Composable scope is to use `application` function:
+This function should be used in a Composable scope.
+The easiest way to create a Composable scope is to use the `application` function:

 ```kotlin
 import androidx.compose.ui.ExperimentalComposeUiApi